|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot Lt.
 Col. Charles Andrews "Bud" Sprague C.O.
-17th PS (KIA, BR) CT
+17th PS (KIA, BR) Bridgeport, CT

 Crashed February 20, 1942

 Sprague was born in Connecticut.
 He graduated West Point class of 1937.
-During early 1942 became the Commanding Officer (C. O.) of the 17th Pursuit Squadron flying P-40 Warhawks from Java.
-Promoted to Lt.
-Col on February 19, 1942 promoted to the rank of Lieutenant Colonel.
+During early 1942 became the Commanding Officer (C. O.) of the 17th Pursuit Squadron (17th PS) flying P-40E Warhawks from Ngoro Airfield on eastern Java.
+On February 19, 1942 promoted to the rank of Lieutenant Colonel.

 Built by Curtiss in Buffalo, New York.
 Delivered to the U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

 Recovery of Remains

 Sprague was officially declared dead the day of the mission.
 Sprague's body was initially buried near Sampalan with a marker indicating he was an RAAF pilot.
 Postwar, he was permanently buried at West Point Cemetery at section VII, site C-136.
 In 2007, his wife Lillian Sprague was buried with him.

 Are you a relative or associated with any person mentioned?